 Featuring one of history’s biggest glow-ups in the form of Sandy and her high-waisted satin pants, Grease is easily one of the most memorable teen movies out there.
 It might be 40 years old, but it still stands as a firm favourite in our eyes.

 The ‘teenagers’ in this cult classic definitely look just as old as the movie and we continue to be baffled by how we didn’t clock all that risque subject matter, but we just don’t care.
 Catchy show tunes, infectious dance moves and let’s face it, young John Travolta as Danny Zuko, Grease is one the best teen movies ever made.
 If you’re a musical mogul, then we definitely recommend checking out the best theatre in Liverpool this year.
 Plus, if you see yourself as a Pink Lady or T-Bird, book a stay in our Grease themed room at Arthouse.
 You’re born to hand-jive, baby!

 As you can tell, we love all things movies here at Arthouse Hotel.
 Sound like your cup of tea?
 Why not come and pay us a visit!
-Give us a call on 0151 601 8801 to get yourself booked in.
+Make your reservation to stay at The Arthouse Hotel today.